Burned out charger/converters, fried laptops, and air conditioners on fire, oh my!

-If you find yourself in a park with a lot of seasonal residents, you may find that 5:30pm can be a pretty bad time for the electrical grid.
+If you are in a park with a lot of seasonal residents, you may find that 5:30pm can be a bad time for the electrical grid.
 Unfortunately, most parks operate beyond their electrical capacity.
 When everyone comes home and flips on their A/C and big screen TVs—like magic—everyone’s local wiring heats up.
 Tada!

 Basically, voltage allows the required amps to flow safely to and through your devices.
-When the voltage drops, some devices (including anything with a motor) request more amps to make up for the loss, so those devices and the lines going to them heat up.
+When the voltage drops, some devices (including anything with a motor) request more amps to make up for the loss.
+Those devices and the lines going to them heat up.

 Example: A 150W light bulb (watts = volts × amps) burns brighter than a 60W bulb because it burns hotter at the same voltage.
-It burns hotter by providing less resistance, which in turn draws more amps from the main line and pushes it through the same tiny space.
+It burns hotter by providing less resistance.
+In turn, it draws more amps from the main line and pushes it through the same tiny space.